manalmulla/manalmulla/README.md

 - 👋 Hi, I’m @manalmulla
 - 👀 I’m interested in graphics, cyber, vfx.
-- 🌱 I’m currently learning C++ and graphics using c.

 <!---
 manalmulla/manalmulla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.